 This privacy notice explains how Rathbone Investment Management International Limited ("we", "our", "us") collects, uses and shares your personal data, and your rights in relation to the personal data we hold.
 This privacy notice concerns our processing of personal data for past, prospective and present clients of Rathbone Investment Management International Limited ("you", "your").

-Rathbone Investment Management International Limited (a Jersey registered company with company number 50503) is the data controller of your personal data and is subject to the Data Protection Regulation (Jersey) Law 2018 (the "GDPR")).
+Rathbone Investment Management International Limited (a Jersey registered company with company number 50503) is the data controller of your personal data and is subject to the Data Protection (Jersey) Law 2018 and the Data Protection Authority (Jersey) Law 2018.
 Rathbone Investment Management International Limited is a wholly owned subsidiary of Rathbone Investment Management Limited, which in turn is wholly owned by Rathbone Brothers plc.
 Any references to Rathbones should be assumed to include Rathbone Investment Management International Limited.

 We collect your personal information in a number of ways: